Perform a Load-Flow Analysis Using Simscape Electrical

 Set the Number of connections to

-Specify the voltage and frequency to match the specified values of the connected voltage source block.
+In the Busbar blocks, specify the voltage and frequency to match the specified values of the connected blocks.
+In the Busbar (DC) blocks, you only need to specify the rated DC voltage.

 To view the load-flow data using a Scope block, expose the optional measurement ports on the Busbar block: